AdobeDocs/workfront.en/help/classic/manage-work/portfolios/portfolios-overview/portfolio-managament-overview.md

 product-area: portfolios;projects
 navigation-topic: portfolios-overview
 title: Portfolio Management overview
 description: Portfolio or Project Portfolio Management (PPM) is the process of prioritizing and managing a list of projects in order to achieve specific business objectives.
 Thus, a portfolio is a collection of projects with common business goals.
-The result of an effective PPM methodology allows executives to:
+The result of an effective PPM methodology allows executives to - EDIT ME.
 ---

 # Portfolio Management overview